Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

     >>> tile = qp_project.get_tile(img_id=0, location=(50,50), size=(256,256))
     >>> tilemask = qp_project.get_tile_annotation_mask(MaskParameter(img_id=0, location=(50,50)), size=(256,256))

-| The example shown above returns tiles and annotations for the first image at position
+| The example above returns tiles and annotations for the first image at position
   (50|50) in size 256 x 256 pixels.
-| Learn more about the parameters of the functions by taking a look at the :ref:`api`.
+| Learn more about the parameters of the functions by looking at the :ref:`api`.

 ---------------------------
 Save a tilemask on an image
 ---------------------------
-| The second use case of moth is storing generated annotations (tilemask) on images.
+| The second use case of moth is storing generated annotations (tilemask) in QuPath projects.

 Open a project to work on it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~